Netflix/metaflow-tools/metaflowbot/README.md

 ## Metaflow Bot UX (How Will the bot Behave)

 There are two places to interact with Metaflowbot : on a `channel` or via `direct message`.
 But for either places, the following is the general behavior of the bot:

-> *when a user messages the bot, the bot will open a new message thread and will engage with the user on the same thread*.
+> *When a user messages the bot, the bot will open a new message thread and will engage with the user on the same thread.
+The user can open multiple threads with the bot.
+Each thread is an independent discussion*

 The following are interaction/UX restrictions based on where the user is conversing with the Metaflow bot.
 ### Talking to the bot on a `channel`